Understanding Parental Concerns About Youth Anxiety and Depression

 Limited Access to Mental Health Services

 Even when parents recognize the signs of anxiety or depression, getting professional help can be a struggle.
 With only one mental health provider for every 350 people in the U.S., the availability of specialized care for children is severely limited.
-Many families face long waiting lists, financial barriers, or simply donโ€™t know where to turn for proper support.
+Many families face long waiting lists, financial barriers, or simply don’t know where to turn for proper support.

 Mental Health Stigma and Lack of Awareness

-Despite the growing awareness of youth mental health issues, thereโ€™s still a stigma attached to seeking help.
+Despite the growing awareness of youth mental health issues, there’s still a stigma attached to seeking help.
 This is particularly true in certain communities where talking about mental health is often avoided.
 Parents often struggle with the fear of judgment, and as a result, many children and teens go without the treatment they desperately need.

 A word from our Families

-I had the chance to check out Pathformers on my phone and computer, and let me tell you, the computer version really blew me away.
-The site’s beautiful aesthetic and diverse family photos and videos really capture the richness of family life.
-The topics they talk about are super helpful, and navigating the site is a breeze, especially with the filters that stay put until you change them.
-Dr. Klein explains things in a way that’s easy to get, which I think will hit home for a lot of people, not just parents like us.
-I’m actually pretty excited to tell my colleagues about it.
-We’re always looking for meaningful ‘lunch and learns’, and I really think Pathformers could be a big hit with us and others.
+I explored Pathformers on both my phone and my computer, and the desktop experience really stood out.
+The design is beautiful, and the diverse family photos and videos capture the richness of everyday family life.
+The topics are genuinely useful, and navigating the site is seamless — I especially appreciated the filters that stay in place as you browse.
+Dr. Klein explains complicated ideas in a way that feels clear and relatable, which I think will resonate with a wide audience, not just parents.
+I’m excited to share it with my colleagues — we’re always looking for meaningful ‘lunch and learn’ content, and I can see Pathformers being a great fit.

 Jamie and Kevin T.